Code With Me security

 Are audio / video calls encrypted?

 The audio and video calls for more than two participants such as video conferences are not end-to-end encrypted.
-However, such encryption is in development and will be fixed.
+However, such encryption is in development.

 Who has an access to audio or video in the Code With Me sessions?